rfelixallen/inhospitable/README.md

 TODO
 Features2 Objectives
 * Ability to turn off beacons
-* Add a clock to keep track of time
 * Replace blank trail with quotes and colons for footprints
 * Add snow to cover tracks

+DONE
+* Add a clock to keep track of time

 Log
 5/11/16